 - The patient usually feels better when resting, and may find standing or walking difficult.

-The MISI Approach to to lumbar sprains or strains
+The DFW Spine Institute Approach to to lumbar sprains or strains

 Often back muscle strains will heal on their own within a few days to a month, depending on the strain severity.
 If pain does not dissipate, a specialist may need to be consulted.